nebnamwen/buttonbox_c/README.txt

 copy -- copy another instrument's synthesizer config and keyboard layout
         (useful when setting up multiple keyboards to play the same instrument)
-	value: the other config to copy from (an integer between 0 and 7)
+	value: the other config to copy from (an integer between 0 and 8) *instrument 0 is reserved and will always be the null instrument;
+         copy=0 can therefore be used to clear the current instrument

 volume -- the main volume control for the current instrument
           value: a decimal number between 0 and 1.0